Thinking of taking up the wonderful hobby of RC helicopters, or just want to learn more about them?

-Many who get bit by the RC heli bug in the simpler or easier to fly versions, naturally want to give single rotor collective pitch a go because you simply won't experience that feeling of hovering euphoria with those easy to fly helicopters or electronically stabilized quad-copters.
+Many who get bit by the RC heli bug in the simpler or easier to fly versions, naturally have an underlying desire to give collective pitch a go.
+You simply won't experience that feeling of hovering euphoria with those easy to fly helicopters or electronically stabilized quad-copters.

 Micro sized collective pitch radio controlled helicopters have likewise revolutionized the hobby because of their low cost.
-They are just as challenging to fly (if not more so); but don't think you have to spend a couple thousand dollars like we once had to.
+They are just as challenging to fly (more so actually); but don't think you have to spend a couple thousand dollars like we once had to.

 My Passion, My Addiction...